Skip to main content

 Android FAQ

-Here are a list of questions we commonly receive along with their answers.
-If you don't see your question here, or would like more clarification on one please reach out to use on Slack or email us at support@embrace.com.
+Here are some questions we commonly receive along with their answers.
+If you don't see your question or need more clarification, contact us on the community Slack or email us at support@embrace.com.

-The SDK should support API level 21 but, I get an error saying API level 24 is needed.
+The SDK should support API level 21, but I get an error saying some other API level is needed.
 What's wrong?

 compileOptions {